iShares MSCI Europe Financials ETF (NASDAQ:EUFN) Hits New 52-Week Low at $16.08

 The stock has a 50 day moving average price of $20.47.

-The company also recently announced a Semi-Annual dividend, which was paid on Friday, December 17th.
-Shareholders of record on Tuesday, December 14th were paid a dividend of $0.414 per share.
+The business also recently declared a Semi-Annual dividend, which was paid on Friday, December 17th.
+Stockholders of record on Tuesday, December 14th were paid a $0.414 dividend.
+This is an increase from iShares MSCI Europe Financials ETF’s previous Semi-Annual dividend of $0.18.
 The ex-dividend date of this dividend was Monday, December 13th.
-This is an increase from iShares MSCI Europe Financials ETF’s previous Semi-Annual dividend of $0.18.

 iShares MSCI Europe Financials ETF Company Profile (NASDAQ:EUFN)